Merkel Cell Cancer

 Experts aren’t exactly sure what causes Merkel cell cancer.
 But it occurs when Merkel cells in the body change and grow out of control.
 These abnormal cells may grow to form a lump or mass called a tumor.
 If the tumor is cancerous, it can grow into (invade) nearby areas.
 It can even spread to other parts of the body (metastasis), such as lungs, brain, and bones.

 Who is at risk for Merkel cell cancer?

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Some risk factors may not be in your control.
 But others may be things you can change.

 The risk factors for Merkel cell cancer are:

 - Being exposed to a lot of ultraviolet (UV) rays from the sun or other sources, such as tanning beds or PUVA treatments used for psoriasis

 - Not protecting your skin from the sun

 - Being over age 50

 - Being male

-- Having a weakened immune system, such as from HIV or an organ transplant
+- Having a weakened immune system, such as from some types of blood cancer, HIV, or caused by medicines used with an organ transplant

 - Arsenic exposure